-Cron runs as a daemon process – which means it only needs to be started once and it will keep running in the background.
+Cron runs as a daemon process.
+This means it only needs to be started once and it will keep running in the background.
 This process makes use of crontab to read the entries of the schedules and kicks off the tasks.

-Over time, the cron expression format became widely adopted and can often be used in many other programs and libraries.
+Over time, the cron expression format became widely adopted, and many other programs and libraries make use of it.

 A cron schedule is a simple text file located under /var/spool/cron/crontabs on Linux systems.
-We cannot edit the crontab files directly; we need to access it using the crontab command.
+We cannot edit the crontab files directly, so we need to access it using the crontab command.

-For example, to open crontab file, you need to fire this command:
+To open crontab file, we need to fire this command:

 Each line in crontab is an entry with an expression and a command to run:

-This entry is added to run the mentioned script every single second.
+This entry runs the mentioned script every single minute.

 3. Cron Expression

-- * (all) – it is used to specify that event should happen for every time unit.
-For example, “*” in the <minute> field – means “for every minute”
+- * (all) specifies that event should happen for every time unit.
+For example, “*” in the <minute> field means “for every minute.”

-- ? (any) – it is utilized in the <day-of-month> and <day-of -week> fields to denote the arbitrary value – neglect the field value.
-For example, if we want to fire a script at “5th of every month” irrespective of what the day of the week falls on that date, then we specify a “?” in the <day-of-week> field
+- ? (any) is utilized in the <day-of-month> and <day-of -week> fields to denote the arbitrary value and thus neglect the field value.
+For example, if we want to fire a script at “5th of every month” irrespective of what day of the week falls on that date, we specify a “?” in the <day-of-week> field.

-- , (values) – it is used to specify multiple values.
-For example, “MON, WED, FRI“ in <day-of-week> field means on the days “Monday, Wednesday, and Friday”
+- , (values) specifies multiple values.
+For example, “MON, WED, FRI“ in <day-of-week> field means on the days “Monday, Wednesday and Friday.”

-- L (last) – it has different meanings when used in various fields.
-For example, if it’s applied in the <day-of-month> field, then it means last day of the month, i.e. “31st for January” and so on as per the calendar month.
-It can be used with an offset value, like “L-3”, which denotes the “third to last day of the calendar month”.
-In the <day-of-week>, it specifies the “last day of a week”.
-It can also be used with another value in <day-of-week>, like “6L”, which denotes the “last Friday”
+- L (last) has different meanings when used in various fields.
+For example, if it’s applied in the <day-of-month> field, it means last day of the month, i.e. “31st of January” and so on as per the calendar month.
+It can be used with an offset value, like “L-3”, which denotes the “third to last day of the calendar month.”
+In <day-of-week>, it specifies the “last day of a week.”
+It can also be used with another value in <day-of-week>, like “6L”, which denotes the “last Friday.”

-- W (weekday) – it is used to specify the weekday (Monday to Friday) nearest to a given day of the month.
-For example, if we specify “10W” in the <day-of-month> field, then it means the “weekday near to 10th of that month”.
-So if “10th” is a Saturday, then the job will be triggered on “9th”, and if “10th” is a Sunday, then it will trigger on “11th”.
-If you specify “1W” in the <day-of-month> and if “1st” is Saturday, then the job will be triggered on “3rd” which is Monday, and it will not jump back to the previous month
+- W (weekday) determines the weekday (Monday to Friday) nearest to a given day of the month.
+For example, if we specify “10W” in the <day-of-month> field, it means the “weekday near to 10th of that month.”
+So if “10th” is a Saturday, the job will be triggered on “9th,” and if “10th” is a Sunday, it will trigger on “11th.”
+If we specify “1W” in <day-of-month> and if “1st” is Saturday, the job will be triggered on “3rd,” which is Monday, and it will not jump back to the previous month.

-- # – it is used to specify the “N-th” occurrence of a weekday of the month, for example, “3rd Friday of the month” can be indicated as “6#3“
+- # specifies the “N-th” occurrence of a weekday of the month, for example, “third Friday of the month” can be indicated as “6#3”.

 3.2.
 Cron Expression Examples